 #6.
 Artistry worthy of Olympic medals

 From 1912 to 1948, art competitions were held as part of the Olympic Games, and medals were awarded for works of art inspired by sport.
 The five categories included: architecture, literature, music painting, and sculpture.

 With 18 Olympic gold medals, Michael Phelps holds the all-time medal record.
 The record for most gold medals held by a woman belongs to Larisa Latynina, a former Soviet gymnast, with nine.

 Olympic Medals Exhibit at the Money Museum

 “Olympic Games—History & Numismatics" is currently on exhibit at the Money Museum in Colorado Springs, Colo.
-The exhibit features rare Syracusan dekadrachms (Greek coins) awarded during the fifth century B.C.; a 1936 Berlin Summer Olympics bronze medallion designed by the famed Karl Goetz; a complete set of award medals from the 1996 Atlanta Summer Olympics and 2002 Salt Lake City Winter Olympics courtesy of the U.S. Olympic Committee; plus participation medals, torches and even a few mascots.
+The exhibit features rare Syracusan dekadrachms (Greek coins) awarded during the fifth century B.C.; a 1936 Berlin Summer Olympics bronze medallion designed by the famed Karl Goetz; a complete set of award medals from the 1996 Atlanta Summer Olympics and 2002 Salt Lake City Winter Olympics courtesy of the U.S. Olympic & Paralympic Committee; plus participation medals, torches and even a few mascots.